MdRubelRana/URI-Online-Judge/README.md

 # URI Online Judge
 URI Online Judge has many programming problem.
-Here is sloution of problem from No 1001 to 1021.
+Here is sloution of BEGINNER problem.
 This problem is sovled by Java programming language .
 Wish you all the best.
 Thanks !!